Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 After a restart of the server the following steps are required to (re)launch the DWH.

-1. Start MariaDB service: `sudo service mysql start`
+Start MariaDB service: `sudo service mysql start`

-2. start Cron job?